*this post contains a gifted product

 Harry Potter and the Deathly Hallows, The Last Tudor, As Old As Time, Part Of Your World…and now The Year I Didn’t Eat.

-As you might have seen on my instastories, I was sent this in a PR package and originally I was a little skeptical.
+As you might have seen on my Instastories, I was sent this in a PR package and originally I was a little sceptical.

 I love reading but I can be quite picky at times, especially if it’s in a genre I don’t regularly read.